Managing Contracts Remotely During COVID-19

 Colleagues who are accustomed to face-to-face meetings and processes that occur in a physical office space must adjust to video meetings and more time spent online and tied to electronic devices.

-The process of managing contracts during a pandemic
+The process of managing contracts remotely during a pandemic

 There may also be challenges regarding access to resources; not everyone has a private, functional home office that contains the necessary IT tools and capacities to operate various aspects of contract management systems.
 In fact, not everyone has guaranteed childcare during the pandemic.